Karen Bush

 Karen Bush is an American biochemist.
-She is a Professor of Practice in Biology at Indiana University and the interim director of the Biotechnology program.
-Bush conducts research focusing on bacterial resistance mechanisms to beta-lactam antibiotics.
+She is a professor of Practice in Biology Emerita at Indiana University Bloomington and served as the interim director of the Biotechnology program from 2019 to 2022.
+She worked in antibiotic drug discovery and drug development in the pharmaceutical industry for 35 years.
+Bush conducted research focusing on the activity of novel antimicrobial agents against Gram-negative bacteria and bacterial resistance mechanisms to beta-lactam antibiotics.